MicrochipVision/QRCodeGenerator/README.md

 <h1 align="center">QR Code Generator.✌️👍</h1>

-` A python is script to generate QR codes from URLs.🙂 `
+` A python script to generate QR codes from URLs.🙂
+`
 ## Getting Started
- ` These instruction help you to get started with the QR code generator script.
+ ` These instruction help you to get started with the QR code generator script.`

 ## Prerequisites
 You need to have the following software installed on your machine: